jlewitt1/candidate_matcher/README.md

 ## About
 * Web server which provides candidate recommendations for given jobs
-* Implements various APIs for expressing opinions / adding notes / querying data on the matcher
+* Implements various APIs for expressing opinions / adding notes / querying data for candidates and jobs

 ## Stack
 * Django